Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 ## Exercising the Option

 Now that Dave owns the option he can exercise the option.
-He can do by redeeming the option (an invite) and making an offer:
+He can exercise the option by submitting an offer that pays the required exercise price in exchange for the underlying asset:

 ```js
 const daveCoveredCallProposal = harden({